-Online shopping has been on a tear this year, and consumers are flocking to “buy now, pay later” services.
+Online shopping was on a tear in 2020, and consumers flocked to “buy now, pay later” services.
 But you should tread carefully before buying something you can’t afford today.
 And a credit card may be a better option for financing a big purchase.

-Online shopping has been on a tear this year, and the “buy now, pay later” industry has been riding its coattails.
+Online shopping has been on a tear since 2020, and the “buy now, pay later” industry rode its coattails into 2021.

 Other times, stretching beyond those first six interest-free weeks can cost you substantially (up to 30% APR).
 The terms vary depending on the service, the retailer and your personal circumstances.
 Soft credit checks are common.
 The application process is quick and easy, but even this cursory glance can result in rejections or higher rates for applicants with lower credit scores or a lot of debt.